WilliamEven/iOS-swift-challenge/README.md

 ```
 * Assumption

-`date` in samples are not in ordered sequence.
+`date` in samples is not in an ordered sequence.
 You may need to sort it before drawing.
 ## Example Picture
 Please check these screenshots.
 ![Challenge_Img_01](https://github.com/WilliamEven/iOS_Swift_Challenge/blob/master/IMG_1636.PNG)